 A separate booklet of interpolation tables should not be used since the soybean interpolation tables have been incorporated into the following tables found in the exhibits.

-- (1) Plants Per Acre Chart (exhibit 9).
-Number of Plants in 10 feet of row (or in a 3-foot x 3-foot grid for broadcast soybeans). - (2) Soybean Stand Reduction Loss (exhibit 10 and 11 for indeterminate beans; exhibit 12 for determinate beans).
+(1) Plants Per Acre Chart (Exhibit 9).
+Number of Plants in 10 feet of row (or in a 3-foot × 3-foot grid for broadcast soybeans).